Enkoji Temple’s Breathtaking Views in Kyoto, 2024

 How to get there and avoid crowds

-It’s obviously that Kyoto city is crowded with tourists in high season(autumn and spring).
-Moreover, Enkoji is one of the popular temples to see stunning gardens.
-However, a little planning helps you to visit easily.
-Here is some advices to get there and avoid crowds.
+It’s obvious that Kyoto city is crowded with tourists in high season (fall and spring).
+In addition, Enkoji is one of the most popular temples to see the beautiful gardens.
+However, a little planning will help you to visit easily.
+Here are some tips for getting there and avoiding the crowds.

 - If it’s not the high season, the bus is also convenient.